Inside: What is perfection paralysis, and how can you help kids overcome it?

 FINALLY…

 I would add to Tracy’s suggestions…Just get kids to start.
 It doesn’t matter where.
-Start in the middle, write the last sentence, write the first heading.
+Start in the middle, write the last sentence, or write the first heading.
 It doesn’t matter.
 Just start.
 Churchill said, “Perfection is the enemy of progress.”
 And he was right.